ruben-duarte/BambucodFrontend/README.md

 - 💻 Experience in HTML5, CSS3, tailwindCSS, React, SpringBoot, Postgresql
 - 🎨 coding challenges app for Javascript

-you can use this coding solutions, to test the first and second execercise:
+you can use this coding solutions, to test the first and second execercises:

 Two-sum
 ```